Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game3_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to narrow down the options, but the misinformed clues are too vague to be helpful or misleading.
-The fake clues are strong misdirectors.
-This combination creates a moderate difficulty level where players need to carefully distinguish the specific themes of 'The Notebook' from the more general or historically-focused themes of the other options.
+**Reasoning:** The informed clues are very strong, making it relatively easy to identify Romance.
+The fake clues are also quite effective at misdirecting towards Drama or Historical.
+The misinformed clues are too generic to be truly effective in creating ambiguity, thus balancing the difficulty.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.7/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS